The Information Literate Historian: A Guide to Research for History Students - ref D 16.2 .P715 2007

 Guide to analyzing various kinds of primary sources - written documents, photographs, cartoons, posters, maps, artifacts, motion pictures, and sound recordings.

-For MLA style, visit the SC Libraries' Citation Guides & Style Manuals page.
+Visit the SC Libraries' Citation Guides & Style Manuals page for specific style guides, most of which are online